franticspider/voglc21/README.md

 #voglc21

-pronounced "*vogulseetoowon*", is a "very ordinary GL-like" library for graphics.
-If you've not used it before, then don't: you'll be much better of starting from scratch using openGL.
+pronounced "*vogulseetoowon*", is a "very ordinary GL-like" library for graphics, based on vogl, a free software library that was available in the 1990s, which I've updated so it compiles on Ubuntu.
+If you've not used it before, then **don't**: you'll be much better of starting from scratch using openGL.
 However, if you've got old code which uses the vogl libraries, then this project might help you port it to a modern Linux system like Ubuntu.

 ##Installation